Updated: April 1, 2026

 Severance checks, along with unemployment compensation and payments for accrued sick days and vacation time, are all considered taxable income under IRS regulations.
 This means they are subject to withholding and employment taxes just like any other paycheck.

-If you receive your check on exit, you may find severance pay taxes have already been accounted for, along with other regular payroll deductions.
+If you receive your check on exit, you may find that severance pay taxes have already been accounted for, along with other regular payroll deductions.
 If your severance pay comes later down the line as a gross check, you are required to report it when you file your tax returns.
 Either way, severance pay tax is an unfortunate inevitability.

 So, exactly how is severance pay taxed?